Damian-crypto/BugSquashers_CosmoWander/frontend/README.md

 npm install vite

-npm run dev

-This will start the development server.
+npm run dev(This will start the development server)